Jarred-Sumner/hop/README.md

 ## Why faster?

-- It stores an array of hashes for each file path and the file paths are sorted lexigraphically.
+- It stores an array of hashes for each file path and the list of files are sorted lexigraphically.
 This makes non-sequential access faster than tar, but can make creating new archives slower.
 - Does not store directories, only files
-- Does not support appending to the existing file
+- .hop files are read-only (more precisely, one could append but would have to rewrite all metadata)
 - [`copy_file_range`](https://man7.org/linux/man-pages/man2/copy_file_range.2.html)
 - `packed struct` makes serialization & deserialization very fast because there is very little encoding/decoding step.